 What is a virtual assistant?

 A virtual assistant is someone who provides support and completes tasks from a remote location.
-This means that a virtual assistant in Texas could make travel arrangements for someone in Germany or coordinate meetings for an executive in Seattle.
+This means that a virtual assistant in Texas could make travel arrangements for their client in Germany or coordinate meetings for an executive in Seattle.

 Really, the possibilities are endless.

-And this means a lot of legitimate virtual assistant jobs out there for those looking to make an income from home.
+And this means a lot of legitimate virtual assistant jobs out there for anyone looking for wfh jobs.

-What does it take to be a virtual assistant?
+What does it take to get hired for virtual assistant jobs?

 Depending on the client or company you contract with, there are likely to be additional requirements.

-For example, I’ve seen some companies require their virtual assistants, or VAs as they’re called, to have a landline phone.
-Others require VAs to have the capability to fax, scan and copy from their home office.
-And still some require specific skills like the ability to type 75 WPM or working knowledge of Photoshop.
+For example, I’ve seen some companies require their virtual assistants to have a landline phone.
+Additionally, some require VAs to have the capability to fax, scan and copy from their home office.
+And still some want specific skills like the ability to type 75 WPM or working knowledge of Photoshop.
+Heck, there are even virtual assistants jobs specifically for paralegals!

-The required skill sets or software needed will depend on the company or a client’s nature of business and their individual needs.
+Remember, the required skill sets or software needed will depend on the company or a client’s nature of business and their individual needs.
+Always read a job description VERY carefully before you apply.
+Most will tell you the needed skills and tech requirements for the position.

 Who would make an outstanding virtual assistant?